 We are a leader in CRISPR-Cas research for agricultural products, especially for crops like corn, soybeans, canola and sorghum, and are committed to making information about CRISPR-Cas and how we are using it available to the public.
-Because we believe in its potential to grow crops that are better for people and the environment, we are also committed to encouraging wide adoption of CRISPR-Cas9 in agriculture by enabling access to intellectual property rights for nonprofit organizations, academics and companies with the intent to help solve some of the world’s biggest food challenges.
+Because we believe in its potential to improve crops, we are also committed to encouraging wide adoption of CRISPR-Cas9 in agriculture by enabling access to intellectual property rights for nonprofit organizations, academics and companies with the intent to help solve some of the world’s biggest food challenges.

 We practice Open Innovation by making CRISPR-Cas9 technology available